Reopening Unemployment Claims

 - For military service, your most recent separation form (DD214)

-- Lastly, your Alien Registration Card no. if you are not a citizen of the U.S.
+- Your Alien Registration Card no. if you are not a U.S. citizen.

 How To Reopen Unemployment Claims